larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-1-the_first_leap.md

 Outline:

+  - [_Question_:] I have heard a lot about the React JavaScript library lately.
+What is it and what is it used for?
   - What is React?
     - "A JavaScript library for building user interfaces" -- Facebook
       - Application that runs in the web browser